explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 `to_disk` method to save it to a binary file.
 We typically use the file extension `.spacy` for these files.

-Compared to other binary serializatipn protocols like `pickle`, the `DocBin` is faster and produces smaller file sizes because it only stores the shared vocabulary once.
+Compared to other binary serialization protocols like `pickle`, the `DocBin` is faster and produces smaller file sizes because it only stores the shared vocabulary once.
 You can read more about how it works in the [documentation](https://spacy.io/api/docbin).